 1(n.d.).
 Johns Hopkins Medicine, based in Baltimore, Maryland.
 For Parents: Bicycle, In-Line Skating, Skateboard, and Scooter Safety | Johns Hopkins Medicine Health Library.
 Retrieved August 1, 2017, from http://www.hopkinsmedicine.org/healthlibrary/conditions/non-traumatic_em...

 2(2012, June 20).
 Montreal Children's Hospital.
 Calling for a law making bicycle helmets mandatory for children under the age of 18 | Montreal Children's Hospital.
 Retrieved August 1, 2017, from http://www.thechildren.com/news-and-events/latest-news/calling-law-makin...

 3(2016, March).
 Safe Kids Worldwide.
 Bicycle, Skate and Skateboard Safety Fact Sheet (PDF) | Safe Kids Worldwide.
 Retrieved August 1, 2017, from http://www.safekids.org/fact-sheet/bicycle-skate-and-skateboard-safety-f...

 4 Karkhaneh M, Rowe BH, Saunders LD, Voaklander DC, Hagel BE.
 Bicycle helmet use four years after the introduction of helmet legislation in Alberta, Canada.
 Accident Analysis and Prevention 2011:43(3):788-96

-- AUMA has a policy supporting mandatory helmet requirements for riders who use ATVs, snowmobiles, dirt bikes and other off-highway vehicles on public land, but it does currently cover the ridership targeted in this resolution.
+- AUMA has a policy supporting mandatory helmet requirements for riders who use ATVs, snowmobiles, dirt bikes and other off-highway vehicles on public land, but it doesn't currently cover the ridership targeted in this resolution.